We answer 24/7 — call anytime, even after hours, for your free quote (954) 289-0864

 How much does commercial epoxy flooring cost in Broward County?

-Commercial epoxy flooring in Broward County generally runs $3 to $7 per square foot installed, depending on the system you choose and the size of the space.
-Larger floors cost less per square foot, while specialty systems like urethane cement, quartz, or ESD flooring sit at the top of the range.
-Because commercial scope varies so much, an accurate number comes after an on-site walkthrough that checks slab condition and tests for moisture.
+Most Broward County commercial epoxy lands between $3 and $7 per square foot installed, driven mainly by the system and the size of the floor.
+Larger spaces spread the fixed grinding and mobilization costs out, so the per-foot rate falls as the square footage grows, while the specialty builds — urethane cement, quartz, ESD — sit at the top of that band.
+Since commercial scopes vary so much, the reliable number comes after an on-site walkthrough that checks the slab and runs an ASTM moisture test.

 What is the best epoxy floor for a commercial kitchen?

-A professionally installed commercial epoxy floor in Broward County typically lasts 5 to 10 years under heavy traffic before it needs a refresh, and the topcoat can often be re-applied rather than starting over.
-Lifespan depends on the system, the traffic load, and whether the slab was properly prepped and moisture-tested.
-Cutting corners on prep is the most common reason a commercial floor fails early.
+A professionally installed Broward commercial floor usually goes 5 to 10 years under heavy traffic before it wants a refresh, and the topcoat can often be re-applied rather than torn out.
+Lifespan tracks the system, the daily load, and — most of all — whether the slab was diamond-ground and moisture-tested first.
+On a low coastal slab, skipping that moisture step is the fastest way to make a floor fail early.

 Can you install commercial epoxy without closing my business?

-Often, yes.
-Fast-cure polyaspartic and polyurea systems can return a floor to service in as little as 24 hours, and the work can be phased so only one section is offline at a time.
-After-hours and weekend scheduling lets many retail, auto, and warehouse spaces stay open while the floor goes down in stages.
-We map the sequence around your operating hours during the walkthrough.
+Usually, yes.
+Fast-cure polyaspartic and polyurea systems hand a floor back in about 24 hours, and we can phase the work so only one zone is offline at a time.
+After-hours and weekend scheduling keeps most Broward retail, auto, and port-side warehouse spaces trading while the floor goes down in stages.
+We map that sequence to your operating hours on the walkthrough.

 Is urethane cement better than epoxy for kitchens?

-For a commercial kitchen or food-processing space, urethane cement is usually the better choice.
-It tolerates the thermal shock of boiling water and steam cleaning that can crack a standard epoxy, and it resists the acids and oils common in food service.
-Standard epoxy is excellent for warehouses, retail, and showrooms, but kitchens and wet processing areas are where urethane cement earns its premium.
+For a commercial kitchen or food-processing room, urethane cement is normally the stronger pick.
+It tolerates the thermal shock of boiling water and steam cleaning that can crack a standard epoxy, and it stands up to the acids and oils that come with food service.
+Standard epoxy is excellent for warehouses, showrooms, and retail floors — but kitchens and wet processing areas are where urethane cement earns its premium.

-Do commercial slabs in South Florida need moisture mitigation?
+Do commercial slabs near the coast need moisture mitigation?

-Many do.
-Broward County's high water table means a large share of commercial slabs push enough moisture vapor up through the concrete to delaminate a coating from underneath.
-A reputable installer tests the slab before quoting, and if the reading is above the safe threshold, a moisture-mitigation primer is built into the system.
-This is the single most important step for a commercial floor that lasts in South Florida.
+Many in Broward do.
+The county sits low with a shallow water table, so a large share of slabs here push enough vapor up through the concrete to break a coating loose from below.
+A reputable installer runs an ASTM moisture test before quoting, and when the reading is over the safe limit a moisture-mitigation primer is built into the system.
+On a coastal South Florida floor, that is the single most important step toward a commercial coating that lasts.

 Get Your Personalized Broward County Commercial Quote

-This guide gives you the systems and the reasoning, but the only way to get an accurate number for your facility is to have your slab evaluated in person.
-At Ascent Epoxy Broward, every commercial estimate starts with a real look at your concrete, moisture testing, and an honest conversation about which system fits your industry, your traffic, and your downtime windows.
-No pressure, no bait-and-switch, just a clear plan and a floor built for South Florida.
+This guide hands you the systems and the logic behind them, but the only way to land a real number for your facility is to have the slab looked at in person.
+Every Ascent Epoxy Broward commercial estimate starts that way — eyes on your concrete, an ASTM moisture test, and a straight conversation about which build fits your trade, your traffic, and the hours you can afford to be down.
+No pressure and no bait-and-switch, just a clear plan and a floor engineered for a low, salt-air coastal slab.

-Ready to start?
-Call us at (954) 289-0864 or request a free quote online.
-We serve Fort Lauderdale, Hollywood, Pompano Beach, Pembroke Pines, Coral Springs, Davie, Plantation, Weston, Miramar, Cooper City, and the surrounding communities across Broward County.
+Ready to move?
+Call (954) 289-0864 or request a free quote online.
+We coat commercial floors in Fort Lauderdale, Hollywood, Pompano Beach, Pembroke Pines, Coral Springs, Davie, Plantation, Weston, Miramar, Cooper City, and the surrounding communities right across Broward County.

 Related Articles